 Hayling Island, UK

 A popular spot with UK riders, the sea front here offers good conditions for intermediate and advanced riders.
-It’s flexible, with always somewhere to ride – no matter the wind direction.
+It’s flexible, with always somewhere to ride – no matter what the wind direction.

-There are a few competitions and festivals held at Hayling Island each year including the National Watersports Festival each September.
+There are a few competitions and festivals held at Hayling Island each year including the National Watersports Festival every September.
 Also of note is the Virgin Kitesurfing Armada in June, which to date has broken five Guinness World Records.

 Gower Peninsula, UK

 Broughton Bay is on the northwest tip of the Gower Peninsula in southern Wales.
 It’s a mainly sandy beach with spits and shallow tidal lagoons that shift with the tides.
-Conditions are best when the wind is blowing from the north, northwest and west – and low tide is the best part of the day.
+Conditions are best when the wind is blowing from the north, northwest or west – and low tide is the best part of the day.

 It’s the UK, so don’t expect warm water at any time of year.
 But despite the cold, a definite on any list of best kite spots in Europe.